OllePenttinen/pajp/README.md

 This software represent one outcome from a project aimed at questioning that industry practice.
 The findings from the project has emerged into a software to help optimize the dimensioning of service pipes.
 Note that the proposed limits in the original commit is based on a combination of experiences gathered during this project.
 The project consisted of a literature study, a survey among network owners, interviews of measurement technology providers and product suppliers in the district heating sector.
 It also included experiments in a laboratory environment.

 This project was coordinated by [FVB](https://www.fvb.se/).
-The project was initiated and funded by [Energiforsk/Futureheat](https://energiforsk.se/program/futureheat/).
+It was initiated and funded by [Energiforsk/Futureheat](https://energiforsk.se/program/futureheat/).

 ## Functionality